A shift in mentality

 Being forced into working from home was an experiment that at the start of the pandemic most of us would probably have been skeptical about.
 But for those who’ve been able to, it has worked.

 The future of work was always heading in this direction.
-COVID-19 has simply accelerated the process, condensing into four short months what would have taken over a decade.
-That’s a good thing, and it had forced us to grapple with a challenge we were always going to face as hybrid work becomes the new normal.
+The Covid pandemic has simply accelerated the process, condensing into four short months what would have taken over a decade.
+That’s a good thing, and it had forced us to grapple with a challenge we were always going to face, as hybrid work becomes the new normal.

 BB Insights explores the latest research and trends from the business school classroom, drawing on the expertise of world-leading professors to inspire and inform current and future leaders